frapaoli/A_star_algorithm/README.md

 Since the hash is deterministic, the same node will always be sent to the same thread.

 ansynch communication among threads to avoid wasting time

+Second, unlike the sequential algorithm, in this case finding a path from start to end does not guarantee it is the shortest.
+For this reason, we have to continue to open new nodes until either we don't have any nodes left in the open list or the cost of the opened nodes exceeds the cost of the current best path.
+Those conditions must be true for all the threads at the same time.
+For this reason, there is the need of an algorithm for threads to collectively decide when the computation is finished and the best path has been found.
+In the case of the centralized A*, the termination algorithm is very simple.
+It uses a shared vector of bool `end` of N elements where N is the number of threads.
+When all conditions are met, a thread sets `end[thread_id]` to true and to false otherwise.
+When all elements in `end` are true, the algorithm terminates and all threads exit.